 It’s so close you can taste it; you’re almost at the end of your auto buying journey!
 Just one more step – negotiating the price at the dealership.

 For most of us, this is our least favorite part of the car buying process.
-Even though the sales person you’ve been talking to seems really awesome, there’s always that lingering fear that you’re going to end up paying way too once it’s all over.
+Even though the sales person you’ve been talking to seems really awesome, there’s always that lingering fear that you’re going to end up paying way too much once it’s all over.

 Fear not, friends!
 We’ve got a few tips to help.
-Here are nine strategies you can use to “wheel and deal,” so you can get the price possible on your new vehicle.
+Here are nine strategies you can use to “wheel and deal,” so you can get the best price possible on your new vehicle.

 1. Use the Buddy System